Rehtribution/6-weather-dash/README.md

 This is the sixth Challenge homework assignment and will meet the acceptance criteria listed below:

-- GIVEN I need a new, secure password
 - GIVEN a weather dashboard with form inputs
 - WHEN I search for a city
 - THEN I am presented with current and future conditions for that city and that city is added to the search history